BaronH07/PaceYourself/README.md

 # PaceYourself
-Innovation on E-Health by Team 7
+Innovation in E-Health by Team 7

 ============================================